Frequently asked questions

 Your compensation is listed too high as a “first-time” or “unproven” donor.

-Your results as a previous egg donor are unknown, questionable, or have not resulted in pregnancies.
+Your results of your previous donation cycles are unknown, questionable, or have not resulted in pregnancies.

 You may have recently travelled to a country with “active” Zika virus, and an Intended Recipient opted to choose a donor who would be readily available.